Much Better Adventures

 Hiking

 There are two options today: take the hard route over the Fenetre d’Arpette, or the slightly easier (official) one over Bovine.
 Both are beautiful, but the harder route takes you to the highest point so far with views to match.
-Whichever you choose, you’ll end the day in the small village of Trient where your accommodation awaits.
+Whichever chosen by your guide, you’ll end the day in the small village of Trient where your accommodation awaits.

 Day 9